CompNet/MultiNetVotes/README.md

 MultiNetVotes
 =======
-* Multiple Partitioning of Multiplex Signed Networks: Application to European Parliament Votes
+*Multiple Partitioning of Multiplex Signed Networks: Application to European Parliament Votes*

+* Copyright 2018-19 Nejat Arinik & Vincent Labatut

 MultiNetVotes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`

 * Lab site: http://lia.univ-avignon.fr/
 * GitHub repo: https://github.com/CompNet/MultiNetVotes
-* Contact: Nejat Arinik <nejat.arinik@univ-avignon.fr> and Vincent Labatut <vincent.labatut@univ-avignon.fr> and Rosa Figueiredo <rosa.figueiredo@univ-avignon.fr>
+* Contact: Nejat Arinik <nejat.arinik@univ-avignon.fr>

+This software is based on our previous project [NetVotes](https://github.com/CompNet/NetVotes)

 -----------------------------------------------------------------------

 # Description
-This set of R scripts was designed for analyzing the European Parliment votes through *multiplex network* approach.
-See [AFL'19] for more details.
+This set of `R` scripts was designed to analyze the European Parliament votes through a *multiplex network*-based approach.
+See reference [AFL'19] for more details.

 # Data